therealbstern/apcupsd/branches/Branch-3_14/doc/manual/manual.rst

-This is the manual for apcupsd, a daemon for communicating with UPSes (Uninterruptible Power Supplies) made by American Power Corporation (APC).
+This is the manual for apcupsd, a daemon for communicating with UPSes (Uninterruptible Power Supplies) made by American Power Conversion Corporation (APC).
 If you have an APC-made UPS, whether sold under the APC nameplate or OEMed (for example, the HP PowerTrust 2997A), and you want you get it working with a computer running Linux, Unix, or Windows, you are reading the right document.